cltl-students/sezen_tuvay_pseudonymisation_in_dutch/README.md

 # sezen_tuvay_pseudonymisation_in_dutch
 A framework for pseudonymisation in Dutch

 This repository belongs to the Master's Thesis Project "Towards a Dutch pseudonymisation Framework" by Sezen, supervised by Isa Maks.
-The project was carried out in collaboration with the company Bolesian.
+The project was carried out in collaboration with the company Bolesian. <br>

 This project investigates the task of Pseudonymisation in Dutch and builds a framework to achieve this task.
 Annotation Guidelines are established to provide instructions on consistent Pseudonymisation.
 A Dutch pseudonymisation dataset has been constructed.
 An existing Coreference Resolution model and an existing Named Entity Recognition tagger are integrated and new Heuristics are built to achieve the task.
 Heuristics A being a straightforward way of pseudonymisation, where persons are identified by the NER-tagger and its references are identified by the Coreference Resolution model.
 Heuristics B is a more advanced way, where the pronouns are used to find the persons, and the Coreference Resolution model identifies the references.
 These two Heuristics are tested and evaluated using the MUC evaluation metric.
 The findings indicate that Heuristics B is better at identifying coreference chains compared to Heuristics A. However, both Heuristics struggle to find the links between the chains.
 Although it is evident that personal names, pronouns and forms of address must be pseudonymised, there are still some cases where it is challenging to determine whether pseudonymisation is necessary.
 The findings also indicate that the end-to-end Coreference Resolution model is not well-suited for this task, since many error patterns which have been ascertained derive from the errors made by the Coreference Resolution model.